Luis Nasvytis Torres

 Luis started his career as a high school teacher.
 He served as part of the Teach for America program in partnership with AmeriCorps, a network of national service programs committed to addressing critical community needs across the country such as increasing academic achievement, mentoring youth, fighting poverty, sustaining national parks, and preparing for disasters.
 Luis taught Economics, World History, and AP Government in both Los Angeles, California, and Washington, D.C.
 In addition, Luis also served as educational programs manager for the Latino Student Fund, a non-profit tutoring and scholarship organization providing opportunities for underserved Latinx students in the nation’s capital.
 In 2016, Luis was honored with the United ISD Alumni Legend award by his hometown school district in Laredo, Texas.

 A first generation Mexican American, Luis is a native of Laredo, Texas.
 He received a Bachelor of Arts in Government and Sociology from Georgetown University, and a Master of Arts in Teaching from American University.
-On his spare time, Luis serves as the co-chair of the Earthjustice Latinx Affinity Group and enjoys traveling, spending time with his family, taking his three dogs to the park, and playing virtual reality games on his Oculus.
+In his spare time, Luis serves as the co-chair of the Earthjustice Latinx Affinity Group and enjoys traveling, spending time with his family, and taking his dogs to the park.

 The Latest from Luis Nasvytis Torres